mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 Despite the importance of shipping, many teams we work with in our consulting projects still follow slow and complex processes for releasing changes to production.
-There are many variations but usually these processes look something like this:
+There are many variations, but usually, these processes look something like this:

 ![diagram showing a legacy release process with main and develop, feature and hotfix branches](/assets/images/posts/2024-06-17-shipping-is-a-state-of-mind/legacy-process.png)